BensThoughts/zero-rabbit/README.md

 # Zero Rabbit

-Zero Rabbit is a library that I threw together to provide an abstraction over amqplib.
-It is simple and still a work in progress.

-The feature it implements that I have not seen in any other RabbitMQ client library is the ability to control which channel you publish/consume on.
+The feature that Zero Rabbit implements that I have not seen in any other RabbitMQ client library is the ability to control which channel you publish/consume on.
 This is very important for applications that need to listen to more than one queue at a time.

+Otherwise Zero Rabbit mostly just provides an abstraction over amqplib.
+It is fairly well developed however if you find any issues with it please open them up on the github page.
+I am actively maintaining this and would like to make it as resilient as possible.

 # Config